kevinveenbirkenbach/cymais/roles/pc-designer-tools/README.md

 # PC-Designer-Tools Role

 ## Overview
-This README is associated with the `pc-designer-tools` role, part of the `computer-playbook` repository.
+This README is associated with the `pc-designer-tools` role, part of the `cymais` repository.
 This role focuses on setting up a suite of essential design tools on personal computers, catering specifically to the needs of graphic designers, illustrators, and digital artists.

 ## Role Contents
 The `main.yml` file in the `pc-designer-tools` role encompasses tasks for installing popular design software: